xica/formula/README.md

 =======

 Formula is a simple arithmetic expression evaluator written in Python.
-The main goal of this library is to provide a safe way to evaluate basic math expressions given in string form.
+The main goal of this library is to provide a safer way to evaluate basic math expressions given in string form.

+Internally, it implements a (simplified) version of Dijkstra's "shunting- yard algorithm".

 Features
 --------